MartinRixham/Datum/README.md

 ### DOM Mutation

-A unique feature of Datum is its ability to cope with updates to both the view model and the DOM.
+A unique feature of Datum.js is its ability to cope with updates to both the view model and the DOM.
 As expected the DOM will be automatically updated to reflect changes in the view model.
 But if you manually update the DOM say by attaching a new template, the view model will simply bind to the new template poplating it with the same data, but potentially with a new layout.

-The best practice when using Datum is to take full advantage of this capability by incremetally biding templates to the view model only when they are need on the page.
+The best practice when using Datum.js is to take full advantage of this capability by incremetally biding templates to the view model only when they are need on the page.
-So although Datum only allows one view model and one template on a page it is perfectly possible to asynchronously load components onto the page at any point during the running of the application.
+So although Datum.js only allows one view model and one template on a page it is perfectly possible to asynchronously load components onto the page at any point during the running of the application.

 ### The Binding Callback

 Often the most convenient time to load a new template is just after binding its view model to the DOM using the object binding.
 This way the template can be placed straight inside the element to which the view model was just bound.
-To facilitate this when applying the object binding Datum will look for and call a method called `onBind` if it exists on the object being bound.
+To facilitate this when applying the object binding Datum.js will look for and call a method called `onBind` if it exists on the object being bound.
 The element to which the object was just bound is passed as the first parameter to `onBind` so a new template can be easily placed inside the element.

     var viewModel = {